-Rainwater Systems with Scott Townsend
+Rainwater Systems and Wastewater Management with Scott Townsend

 What Could Leaky Plumbing Cost You or Your Clients?

 Specify a plumbing system that's 'fit for purpose'.

 Scott has experience developing new rainwater systems for several leading manufacturers.
 He is currently Senior Product Manager at Marley NZ Ltd.

 A sanitary plumbing system, also known as a DWV (drain, waste and vent) system, transports harmful waste water from a home or building to the sewer network.
 This system normally consists of a network of uPVC pipes and fittings and forms an essential service in the operating health of every home and building in New Zealand

 A leak or failure in any part of this system can have severe consequences for both you and your clients.
 Factors include: